Multimodal Controller for Generative Models: Related Work

-\textbf{Conditional generative models}$\,$ treat class-conditional information $h$ as input to the model.
+We use four distinct backbone generative models including Variational Autoencoder (VAE)~\cite{kingma2013auto}, PixelCNN \cite{oord2016pixel}, Glow \cite{kingma2018glow} and Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} to demonstrate general compatibility of our method.
+VAE is a directed generative model with probabilistic latent variables.
+PixelCNN is an autoregressive generative model that fully factorizes the joint probability density function of images into a product of conditional distributions over all sub-pixels.
+Glow is a flow-based generative model that enables exact and tractable log-likelihood and latent space inference by ensuring a bijective neural network mapping.
+GAN consists of a Generator ($G$) network and a Discriminator ($ D $) network that trains to find a Nash equilibrium for generating realistic-looking images. \\ \textbf{Conditional generative models}$\,$ treat class-conditional information $h$ as input to the model.
 Typically, modeling such $h$ requires additional learning parameters and the resulting objective is the conditional distribution $p_\theta(x \mid h)$.
 Conditional VAE (CVAE)~\cite{sohn2015learning} and Conditional GAN (CGAN)~\cite{mirza2014conditional} concatenate trainable embeddings to both encoder (discriminator) and decoder (generator).
 Apart from trainable embeddings, this approach also requires additional learning parameters on the backbone generative models to incorporate the embeddings.
-Instead of concatenating, Conditional PixelCNN (CPixelCNN) \cite{oord2016pixel} and Conditional Glow (CGlow) \cite{kingma2018glow} adds trainable embeddings to the features.
+Instead of concatenating, Conditional PixelCNN (CPixelCNN)~\cite{oord2016pixel} and Conditional Glow (CGlow)~\cite{kingma2018glow} adds trainable embeddings to the features.
 This method requires the size of embedding to match the channel size of features.
 There also exist many other ways of modeling $h$.
 ACGAN~\cite{odena2017conditional} introduces an auxiliary classifier with a class-conditional objective function to model $h$.
-The Conditional Normalization~\cite{dumoulin2016learned, de2017modulating} learns class-conditional affine parameters, which can be considered another way to incorporate embeddings. \cite{miyato2018cgans} proposed a projection discriminator to mode $h$ by measuring the cosine similarity between features and a learned embedding.
+The Conditional Normalization~\cite{dumoulin2016learned,de2017modulating} learns class-conditional affine parameters, which can be considered another way to incorporate embeddings. \cite{miyato2018cgans} proposed a projection discriminator to mode $h$ by measuring the cosine similarity between features and a learned embedding.
 A hybrid approach that combines the previous two methods was used in BigGAN~\cite{brock2018large}.
-Recently, StyleGAN \cite{karras2019style} enables scale-specific synthesis by transforming style information with fully connected layers into affine parameters for conditional normalization.
-MSGAN \cite{mao2019mode} models $h$ to generate a mode-seeking regularization term.
-STGAN \cite{liu2019stgan} enables image attribute editing by modeling the difference between the source and target $h$.
+Recently, StyleGAN~\cite{karras2019style} enables scale-specific synthesis by transforming style information with fully connected layers into affine parameters for conditional normalization.
+MSGAN~\cite{mao2019mode} models $h$ to generate a mode-seeking regularization term.
+STGAN~\cite{liu2019stgan} enables image attribute editing by modeling the difference between the source and target $h$.
+StyleGAN2 addresses the artifact problem caused by the adaptive instance normalization by demodulation operation~\cite{karras2020analyzing}.
+Latest variants of StyleGAN show that auxiliary classifier improves the performance of class-conditional generation~\cite{kang2021rebooting,sauer2022stylegan}.
+Transformer-based generative models leverage style vector similar to StyleGAN~\cite{park2022styleformer}.
+Score-based generative models modulate the generation process by conditioning on information not available during training~\cite{song2020score}.

 We aim to introduce a novel and generic alternative method to generate data class-conditionally.
 Intuitively, training separate models for each mode of data can guarantee class-conditional data generation.
 However, we do not want the model complexity to grow with the number of data modalities.